Online Application: LTS Track

 (DO NOT bind materials or put them in plastic folders)

 - Graduate Admission Application: Apply online!This is a general application to the University of Oregon as well as the Linguistics Department application.
-A $50.00 non-refundable fee is collected by credit card.
+International students a $90.00 non-refundable fee is collected by credit card.
+Domestic students a $70.00 non-refundable fee is collected by credit card.

 - Transcripts:Two sets of official transcripts are required.
 Send one set of official transcripts (in a sealed envelope) from all colleges or universities you attended to the Department of Linguistics, University of Oregon, 1290 University of Oregon, Eugene OR 97403-1290 and one set of official transcripts from all colleges or universities where you received a degree (Bachelors and subsequent degrees) to Office of Admissions, University of Oregon, 1217 University of Oregon, Eugene OR 97403-1217.
 Transcripts from foreign countries should have an English version and also a certificate of degree attached.If you have not yet finished the degree at the time of application, send the most up-to-date transcripts available.
 If you are accepted and enroll at the UO as a graduate student, you will be required to show proof of your degree within the first two weeks of your first term.Copies of your transcripts may be uploaded to the online application form but the official transcripts must be sent to the Linguistics Department and the Office of Admissions.
 Your file will not be considered complete until those transcripts are received in the Linguistics Department.